Frequently Asked Questions

 A3: DesignSingapore Scholarship recipients must declare any other scholarships, bursaries or grants offered by other organisations; and are subject to the Council's approval.

 A4: There will be an annual scholarship briefing session.
 Potential applicants who are keen to find out more about the DesignSingapore Scholarship and the application process are strongly encouraged to attend the session, where they can also meet former scholars and the management team from the DesignSingapore Council.
-The briefing session will be held around February – March.
-Do check back for updates.
+The briefing session will be held in mid-February 2022 – do follow our social media platforms or check back for further updates.

-A5: The maximum number of academic years that the scholarship covers is four years (which must be pursued in consecutive years with no breaks) as stipulated by the institution.
+A5: The maximum number of academic years that the scholarship covers is four years (which must be pursued in consecutive years without breaks) as stipulated by the institution.
 For applications submitted after the course has begun, please refer to Q7.

 Please upload the following softcopy documents with your online application: